tlevine/www.thomaslevine.com/content/!/socrata-analytics-api/index.md

     GET /api/site_metrics.json?method=top&top=EMBEDS

-This also returns counts of some sort.
-The root associative array maps an origin (like `http://thomaslevine.com`) to an associative array, and that child associative array maps the rest of the url (like `<%= @item.identifier %>?foo=bar`) to a count.
+This returns the same format as the top referrers; the root associative array maps an origin (like `http://thomaslevine.com`) to an associative array, and that child associative array maps the rest of the url (like `<%= @item.identifier %>?foo=bar`) to a count.